lipro/lpn-doc-sphinx-primer/source/concepts/user-interfaces.rst

 .. rst:role:: dfn

-   Marks the defining instance of a term outside the glossary.
+   Marks the defining instance of a term outside the index or glossary.
    For more details, see :rst:role:`sphinx:dfn` role.

    :the example: